Jujun Junaidi

-Jujun Junaidi (born 30 December 1998) is an Indonesian professional footballer who plays as a right winger for Liga 1 club RANS Nusantara.
+Jujun Junaidi (born 30 December 1998) is an Indonesian professional footballer who plays as a right winger.

 Club career

 RANS Nusantara

 Jujun was signed for RANS Nusantara to play in Liga 2 in the 2021–22 season.
 He made his league debut on 21 November 2021 in a match against Dewa United at the Gelora Bung Karno Madya Stadium, Jakarta.